-This all has the very unfortunate effect of silencing issues of exploitation and harassment on farms, with reports of sexual assault being documented in various developing countries.
+This all has the very unfortunate effect of silencing issues of exploitation and harassment on farms, with reports of sexual assault being documented in various poor countries.
 Women in these places find it tough to speak out, as they fear financial and social reprimands for their brave actions.

 International Women’s Coffee Alliance

 Research alliances like the International Women’s Coffee Alliance and Bean Voyage exist and have a tough fight ahead of them.
 However, they are rising to the challenge of spreading change by empowering women in these countries

 Through showcase forums the ICWA is getting women more involved in the supply chains, by connecting women led farms with distributors all over the world.

 Future of women in coffee

 Promoting products of woman led farms to a wider audience assists female farmers.
 The larger issue is that most women are prevented from owning the land in the first place to run a farm.